Definition

 Clinical presentation

-• usually present with concomitant contralateral vertebral artery pathology (hypoplasia, stenosis/occlusion), which means that the dominant vertebral artery is compressed
+• symptoms usually occur with concomitant contralateral vertebral artery pathology (hypoplasia, stenosis/occlusion), indicating that the dominant vertebral artery is compressed

 Diagnostic evaluation